foreveratom/8-bit-computer-ram-programmer/README.md

 * The HLT and PRG pins are set to LOW.

 This allows for using the Halt and Program Mode pins and/or flags according to your wiring.
 Unfortunately, due to the lack of available pins, a reset pin could not be added.

-##### Tip

-While testing your module with LEDs (of course you do, right?), make sure you put a proper resistor from the LED to ground (I use 420 Ohms resistors).
-The output of ESP8266 is enough to fry most of the LEDs or make you see stars for a while if you stare at them for too long.

 ##### About using HC vs LS 74xxx